rd-dev-ukraine/pojo-fluent-validator/readme.md

 # pojo-fluent-validator

-`pojo-fluent-validator` is javascript library used to check and convert _plain old javascript objects_.
+`pojo-fluent-validator` is javascript library used to check and convert _plain old javascript objects_ with fluent configuration syntax.

-It uses fluent syntax for configuration.

 __NOTE__: Validator works with *plain old javascript objects* only.
 That means no classes, no functions, no prototypes - it works with object literals, primitive types and arrays.
 Validator doesn't change source object, instead it makes a copy of the object but doesn't call constructor and don't copy prototype.